California Labor Laws Guide

 Additionally, employees earning more than the minimum wage can also be eligible for a split shift premium.

-However, the higher their wage — the lower the premium will be.
+However, the higher their wage, the lower the premium will be.

 California payment laws

-It is the duty of employers to set these paydays in advance, and to provide details on when, where, and how the compensation will be paid.
+It is the duty of employers to set these paydays in advance and to provide details on when, where, and how the compensation will be paid.

 There are also requirements as to when the wages for particular pay periods will be paid, listed in the following table:

-Between the 1st and 15th (inclusive) of any calendar month No later than 26th of the same month
+Between the 1st and 15th (inclusive) of any calendar month No later than the 26th of the same month

-Between the 16th and the last day (inclusive) of any calendar month No later than 10th of the following month
+Between the 16th and the last day (inclusive) of any calendar month No later than the 10th of the following month

 Other payroll periods (weekly, biweekly, semimonthly) Within 7 days of the end of the pay period